palkan/active_delivery/README.md

 **NOTE:** RSpec only for the time being.

-Active Delivery provides an elegant way to test deliveries in your code (i.e. when you want to test whether a notification has been sent) through a `have_delivered_to` matcher:
+Active Delivery provides an elegant way to test deliveries in your code (i.e., when you want to check whether a notification has been sent) through a `have_delivered_to` matcher:

 ```ruby
 it "delivers notification" do